SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Tulane Stats and Trends

-- The Green Wave have covered the spread once this season when underdogs by 14 points or more (in two chances).
+- The Green Wave have been underdogs by 14 points or more two times this season and covered the spread once.

-- Tulane's games this season have eclipsed the over/under in 83.3% of its opportunities (five times in six games with a set point total).
+- Tulane's games this year have gone over the total in five out of six opportunities (83.3%).

-- Tulane is 2-1 against the spread and 1-2 overall when the team scores more than 22.2 points.
+- Tulane is 2-1 against the spread and 1-2 overall when the team notches more than 22.2 points.

-- The Green Wave have turned the ball over 15 times this season, six more turnovers than the Mustangs have forced (9).
+- This season the Green Wave have turned the ball over 15 times, six more than the Mustangs' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.